-Philly is a sports-watching, beer-drinking, wing-eating kind of town.
+Philly is a sports-watching and wing-eating kind of town.
 Chicken wings of all stripes — buffalo, hot, rotisserie, barbecued, fried, Korean, even vegan — are easy to find throughout the city.
 A local sports radio station even hosted one of the country’s most notorious wing-eating contests for 26 years.
 Fortunately for Philly’s reputation, the debauchery that is Wing Bowl is no more — but the love of chicken wings will never die.
 No list of a reasonable length could accommodate every great wing in town, but this one includes a variety of styles and favorites.Read More

 Where to Order Wings in Philly